pudly/schmopera-hugo/content/articles/opera-is-artifice-giulio-cesares-conquest-of-houston.md

 ---
-title: "Opera is artifice: Giulio Cesare's conquest of Houston"
+title: "Opera is artifice: Giulio Cesare&#039;s conquest of Houston"
 ---

 Once upon a time, I was a huge fan of Sierra city-building strategy computer games, most particularly the Egyptian-based Pharaoh and its sequel, Cleopatra.
 With scenarios posing timeless and diverting lessons about economics, geography, urban planning, and especially history, they are very keenly calculated to give a great deal of education to the young, developing mind, while remaining sophisticated to the adult mind even two decades after their initial release.